The Ten Commandments (1923 film): Filming

 The Exodus scenes were filmed at the Guadalupe-Nipomo Dunes in northern Santa Barbara County.
 The film location was originally chosen because its immense sand dunes provided a superficial resemblance to the Egyptian desert.
+The set was said to be "the largest exterior set ever built" and two or three times larger than the castle in Douglas Fairbanks in Robin Hood.
 Rumor had it that after the filming was complete, the massive sets – which included four 35 ft Pharaoh statues, 21 sphinxes, and gates reaching a height of 110 feet, which were built by a small army of 1,600 workers – were dynamited and buried in the sand.
 Instead, the wind, rain and sand at the Guadalupe-Nipomo Dunes likely collapsed and buried a large part of the set under the ever-shifting dunes.
 The statues and sphinxes are in roughly the same place they were during filming.
 In 2012, archaeologists uncovered the head of one of the prop sphinxes; a 2014 recovery effort showed the body of that sphinx to have deteriorated significantly, but a second better-preserved sphinx was discovered and excavated.
 The effort to locate and excavate the set was the subject of a 2016 documentary, The Lost City of Cecil B. DeMille.

 The parting of the Red Sea scene was shot in Seal Beach, California.
 The visual effect of keeping the walls of water apart while the Israelites walked through was accomplished with a slab of Jell-O that was sliced in two and filmed close up as it jiggled.
 This shot was then combined with live-action footage of Israelites walking into the distance to create the illusion.

 Portions of the modern story were filmed in San Francisco, with the cathedral building sequence filmed at the then under construction Sts.
 Peter and Paul Church on Filbert Street and the adjoining Washington Square.